FuzzifiED/FuzzifiED.jl/docs/src/index.md

 ```julia
 using FuzzifiED
 ```
-To obtain the documentation for an interface, type `?` followed by the keyword in the Julia REPL, _e.g._, `?Confs`.
+To obtain the documentation for an interface, type `?` followed by the keyword in the Julia REPL, _e. g._, `?Confs`.

 ## Citation